MarcanGraffin/SDW/README.md

 ![image](https://github.com/MarcanGraffin/SDW/assets/148250755/aaa40f5f-3954-4ae2-b751-a46e6789ac2b)

    **I. Pre-processing** <br />
    Optical satellite imagery quality, when being used for land and ocean observation, is greatly impacted by cloud coverage.
 So, a basic first step when generating a collection of satellite images is to apply a cloud mask.
+Some methods also allow to artificially improve the pixel resolution of some images (e.g. pansharpening : using the 15 m-resolution panchromatic band of Landsat (7, 8 and 9) to refine the other bands).

    **II.
 Band combination** <br />
    Key step for all satellite-based applications using optical images.
 Band combination involves the mathematical combination of different spectral bands in multispectral imagery (input) to create a new composite band (output).
 It is used for enhancing specific features or properties on an image, such as highlighting land cover, water bodies, geological features, and more.